CrowdStrike/logscale-community-content/Log-Sources/CrowdStrike/FLTR/crowdstrike-fltrcore/src/README.md

 - Renamed the "Windows" dashboards to put them under the "OS" category.
 - Renamed a large number of saved queries to make the description more accurate.
 - Added a `zUsbNormalize()` user function to normalize USB events to human-readable names.
 - Added new queries from other internal packages.
+- Bumps minimum required version of LogScale to 1.85.

 Version 1.3.5
 - Added the query name as a comment at the beginning of each query.